JhoanLeon/Portfolio/1-RC-CAR/README.md

 (Photo of both schematics)

-Unfornutanely, I don't have any photo of the final car, I even went to an inter-scholar fair of robotics at the end of 2016 to present my modern and very fast RC Car with RF communication.
+Unfortunately, I don't have any photo of the final car, I even went to an inter-scholar fair of robotics at the end of 2016 to present my modern and very fast RC Car with RF communication.
 That car give me a lot of fun and even more knowledge about electronics and why this is my passion.
 It probably ended up in my personal graveyard of dismantled old toys and RC cars for recycling their components.